How to Have fun as a Family for Free or Cheap

 23. Hiking

-Check out ones available in your area and the reviews.
+Check out trails available in your area and the reviews.

 Some are friendly for younger kids, others require more effort.

-The views, waterfalls and animals we’ve seen on our trips have been wonderful.
+The views, waterfalls and animals you see on trips can been wonderful.

 24. Build a Fort